Udyatbhanu/search-o-pedia/README.md

-# android-code-exercise
+# Search O Pedia aka android-code-exercise
-Skeleton project for the coding exercise for Android candidates
+An app to search your team mates to make life easier for you!